go-fed/activity/streams/README.md

   // versus a non-functional one.
   //
   // While it may be easy to ignore multiple values in other languages
-  // (accidentally, or purposefully), go-fed is designed to make it hard to do
+  // (accidentally or purposefully), go-fed is designed to make it hard to do
   // so.
   for iter := objectProperty.Begin(); iter != objectProperty.End(); iter = iter.Next() {
     // If this particular value is an IRI, return true.